 In 2013, most of Saint Michel became part of Monte Carlo again, and La Colle and Les Révoires were merged as part of a redistricting process.

-The latest division dates from 2013 and created two reserved sectors and seven wards.
+The latest division of sectors and wards dates from 2013, creating two reserved sectors and seven wards.

-From July 10 to 12, 2014, Monaco inaugurated the Solar1 Monte Carlo Cup, a series of ocean races exclusively for solar-powered boats.
+In July 2014 Monaco inaugurated the Solar1 Monte Carlo Cup, a series of ocean races exclusively for solar-powered boats.

-From 2014 to 2022, Maserati MSG Racing was formerly named ROKiT Venturi Racing.
+From 2014 to 2022, Maserati MSG Racing was named ROKiT Venturi Racing, is the only motor racing team based in the principality, headquartered in Fontvieille.

-In August 2015, Albert II apologized for Monaco's role during World War II in facilitating the deportation of 90 Jews and resistance fighters.
+On 27 August 2015, Albert II apologised for Monaco's role during World War II in facilitating the deportation of Jews and resistance fighters.

-In 2015, Monaco unanimously approved a land reclamation expansion to accommodate housing and a park area.
+In 2015, Monaco unanimously approved a modest land reclamation expansion for housing and a park area.

 In 2015, a new development called Anse du Portier was announced.

-In 2016, Forbes reported that the world's most expensive apartment, a penthouse at the Odeon Tower in Monaco, was valued at $335 million.
+In 2016, the world's most expensive apartment, a penthouse at the Odeon Tower in Monaco, was valued at $335 million according to Forbes.

-In 2017, the Monaco Parish of the Charismatic Episcopal Church (Parish of St Joseph) was established and meets in the Reformed Church's Rue Louis Notari building.
+The Monaco Parish of the Charismatic Episcopal Church (Parish of St Joseph) dates from 2017 and meets in the Reformed Church's Rue Louis Notari building.

-On 27 February 2018, both Monaco and Monte Carlo experienced snowfall, which is a rare occurrence.
+On 27 February 2018, both Monaco and Monte Carlo experienced snowfall, which is an extremely rare event, generally occurring only once or twice every ten years.

 As of April 2019, Monaco's national rugby team was ranked 101st in the World Rugby Rankings.